BestTimesToVisit.com Logo

 Cost:Free

-YARTS offers bus service from gateway communities like Merced, Fresno, Mammoth Lakes, and Sonora into Yosemite Valley and other park areas.
-It's a fantastic option if you're staying outside the park or want to avoid driving your own vehicle altogether.
+YARTS is a public bus system that connects gateway communities like Merced, Fresno, Mammoth Lakes, and Sonora to Yosemite Valley and other park areas.
+It's an excellent option if you're staying outside the park or want to avoid driving altogether.

 Bicycle Rentals

 Cost:Park entrance fee: $35 per vehicle (valid for 7 days).
-Gas costs.
+Vehicle reservations may have an additional fee.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.